idaholab/LIGGGHTS-INL/README.md

 ## Instructions for Code Compilation

-We recommend Linux Ubuntu Long Term Service (LTS) releases.
-It might be the easiest platform, as all the prerequisites as well as the required configuration of the VTK library can be directly installed from Ubuntu's Software Center.
+We recommend Linux Ubuntu LTS releases.
+It is the easiest platform, as all the prerequisites and the required configuration of the VTK library can be directly installed from Ubuntu Software Center.

 ### Linux Ubuntu (tested on 22.04 LTS and 20.04 LTS)